 Just look at “Communist” China.
 The free markets have overwhelmingly crushed the ideology of Communism by producing the fastest number of new millionaires and billionaires in the world.
 I’ve been to China over a dozen times since 1997 and I can tell you first hand the wealthy are living large.
 We cannot squash the desire for more, nor can we eradicate rational people.
 Have faith things will work out for the better.

-If you need affordable health insurance fast, take a look at the plans offered on AgileHealthInsurance.
+Need affordable health insurance fast?
+Take a look at the plans offered on AgileHealthInsurance.
 They offer term coverage for as little as $1.50/day with premiums up to 50% less than Obamacare (ACA) plans.
 There are no lock-out periods so you can enroll any time of year, get immediate approval and get coverage in as little as 24 hours.
 AgileHealthInsurance also offers broader doctor networks than most Obamacare plans and has customizable options for dental and discounts on prescriptions.
-Find a plan that works for you today.

 Updated for 2016 and beyond.